 We are using Preseria to manage all on-demand video presentations for our virtual conference.
-Presenters should have received an email with information on how to
+Presenters will receive an email on or around October 1st with information on how to:

 - Upload a video presentation (see instructions for recording below).